cncf/toc/reviews/2021-Kyverno-annual.md

 * **Complex policy support**: Several new features such as [JMESPath support](https://kyverno.io/docs/writing-policies/variables/), [API Server Lookups](https://kyverno.io/docs/writing-policies/external-data-sources/#variables-from-kubernetes-api-server-calls), and [foreach](https://kyverno.io/docs/writing-policies/validate/#foreach) have been introduced to allow declarative processing of complex policy logic.

-* **Availibility**: Kyverno has added the ability to support multiple replicas for fault-tolerance and increased availability in Release 1.4.0 (June 2021).
+* **Availability**: Kyverno has added the ability to support multiple replicas for fault-tolerance and increased availability in Release 1.4.0 (June 2021).

 * **Scalability**: Several fixes and improvenents have been made to reduce memory usage and handle large clusters.
 This remains an on-going area of test and improvement.